 - Do not give your earnest money deposit to the seller.
 Give it to a third party to hold for you, such as a title or escrow company.
 Normally, the listing agent would place it in her escrow account for safekeeping.
-You don't want it going into the seller's checking account instead.
-What if he spends it and the deal falls through due to one of those contingency clauses?
+You don't want it going into the seller's checking account.
+What if he seller spends it and the deal falls through due to one of those contingency clauses?
 Or what if he just refuses to return it to you?
 You'd be out the money, at least until such time as you could take him to court and force it out of him.
 But you're trying to buy a house, right?
 Do you really want to tie up your cash like that right now?

 - Determine who pays for what.
 There are no set rules here.
 Who pays for which fees is negotiable.
 Figure out who will pay for transfer taxes, escrow, and title fees.
 If you're an excellent negotiator, all the better.
-This is probably something you can take care of on your own.
+You can probably take care of this on your own.

 - Use prorations to your advantage.
 Figure out whether any given proration will be in your favor.
 For example, the unused portion of property taxes is typically a credit back to the seller if they're paid in advance of the sale.
 In this case, you might want to ask for no prorations.
 But if the taxes are paid in arrears, the seller will credit you, so you'll want prorations.

 - When will you take possession?
 Specify when the seller will hand you the keys so you can take possession of the property.
 It's acceptable in some parts of the country to expect possession on the day of closing.
 In other areas, possession is given the day after closing to give the seller time to move.
 It's not unheard of, either, for the seller to have relocation issues, particularly if the deal came together quickly.
 Consider whether you're willing to let the seller rent from you for a period of time after closing.

 About That Home Inspection